vrsuv/health-insurance-costs/README.md

 # Machine learning model
-ML model to analyse and predict health insurance costs
+ML model to analyse and predict health insurance costs using regression